Afternoon Alibi with Colt Teuscher

-NAVAL AIR STATION SIGONELLA, Italy (Jan.
-31, 2025) An interview with Colt Teuscher , Liberty Center Manager, discusses new shuttles available for trips to the mall, messlords cooking demonstration, and USO taste of home event coming up.
+NAVAL AIR STATION SIGONELLA, Italy (Feb.
+5, 2025) An interview with Colt Teuscher , Liberty Center Manager, discusses new events coming up for the Liberty Center.
 American Forces Network Sigonella is a Navy-operated American Forces Radio and Television Service station that provides host command and military information, local and world news, sports and entertainment programming for service members, their families, and DoD personnel assigned to NAS Sigonella.
-(U.S. Navy audio by Mass Communication Specialist 2nd Class Cryton Vandiesal)
+(U.S. Navy audio by Mass Communication Specialist Seaman Apprentice Anthony Garro)

 |Date Taken: